2015-2016 Company Members

 Natalie Tindell is originally from Navarre, Florida.
 Natalie grew up training in various styles of dance.While earning her BFA from Troy University, Natalie performed over twenty five works as a member of Troy Dance Theatre.
 She performed seven works at the Alabama Dance Festival,where she was also given the opportunity to perform with Abraham.In.Motion.
 Natalie studied modern under the direction of Tracy Gilland- Shillabeer, who earned her MFA from Tisch School of the Arts at NYU.
 She received ballet training from former Joffrey Ballet member, Dominique Angel.
 Natalie also studied contemporary and jazz under So You Think You Can Dance choreographer, Nicki Loud.
 This is Natalie’s first season with Sanspointe.
 She is thrilled to begin her journey in the artistic community of Birmingham!

 Sara Turney Wallace is from Toney, AL. She holds a BA in English and Dance from The University of Alabama.
 While at UA, she received the Edith Barnes Choreography Award and performed with the pre-professional company, Alabama Repertory Dance Theater, and the student-produced organization, Dance Alabama!.
 Sara is in her fourth season as a company member of Sanspointe Dance Company, where she regularly performs and choreographs.
-She was made the company’s Interim Artistic Director August, 2015.
+She was made the company’s Interim Artistic Director August, 2015 and now serves as the Assistant Artistic Director.
 She has been teaching with The Dance Foundation in Homewood, Alabama since 2012.

 Justin Wallace (Music Director) graduated from UAB with a Bachelor’s in Music Technology and a specialization in percussion.
 He is the co-founder/director of Iron Giant Percussion, a contemporary quartet focused on bringing percussion music to a wider audience.
 Justin began working with Sanspointe Dance Company in 2009 as a company artist before becoming the company’s music director in 2011.